 Serve on top of tortilla chips, tortillas, or a bed of rice.
 All Cafe Rio style recipes listed and linked on post.

 If using Boston butt, or pork butt, count on about 1/2 of the total pounds before cooking being discarded (after cooking).
 The fat will need to be removed and discarded.

 -I use both homemade and canned red enchilada sauce for this recipe.
 I believe homemade is best, but it's very difficult to taste the difference between homemade and canned when the brown sugar and green chiles are added!
-The link for my homemade sauce is on this post under the last paragraph "secret tips from former employees".
+The link for my homemade sauce is on this post under the last paragraph "Tips and Secrets for Perfect Cafe Rio Sweet Pork".
 It takes about 5 minutes to make.

 -As stated in the post, I did not marinate the pork in the sauce before cooking.
 My slow cooked method posted previously recommends marinating, but this recipe does not.